Thai Solutions will be closed from 6 - 17 April 2023, for Songkran Festival. We re-open on 18 April.

 Other Methods to Stay

 An Education Visa is the least hassle-free method: it will allow you to stay 3-months up to a year.
+You can get an ED Visa by taking a course from an accredited Thai language school.
+You do not have to study Thai, schools will sometimes have other options that come with ED Visa, such as Japanese.

 If you are working on a business in Thailand you can also consider a Business Visa.